brandendupont-mcw/brandendupont-mcw/_posts/2019-2-23-fifth-post.md

 #### Map Filter and Selection

 <dl> This visualization allows a user to apply a variety of filters to refine the map.
 Each filter automatically updates the count of evictions filed in the upper right corner.
 Violation categories filter based on whether a DNS violation contained at least one offense in the selected category.
-When multiple violation filters are selected, the DNS order that occured within 90 days before the eviction filing contains each violation type.</dl>
+When multiple violation filters are selected, the DNS order that occurred within 90 days before the eviction filing contains each violation type.</dl>

 <dt> <strong>Sanitary Conditions: </strong> DNS violations issued under subchapter 275-81: Sanitary Conditions.</dt>